oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/signer/fixtures/wallets.md

 2. What encryption algorithm is being used to encrypt the wallet files?
 - The code does not specify the encryption algorithm being used to encrypt the wallet files.

-3. Can this code be used to interact with the Alephium blockchain?
+3. Can this code be used to interact with the Oxygenium blockchain?
-- It is unclear from this code alone whether it can be used to interact with the Alephium blockchain.
+- It is unclear from this code alone whether it can be used to interact with the Oxygenium blockchain.
 Additional code or documentation would be needed to determine this.